gregsdennis/Manatee.Json/docs_source/usage/schema/validation.md

 The `JsonSchemaOptions` class gives you a few configuration points that likely won't change at runtime.

 - `Download` - This function property is the mechanism by which `JsonSchemaRepository` downloads unregistered schemas.
 By default, it knows to use `HttpClient` for *http:* endpoints and `System.IO.File` for file paths.
 If you need more functionality (for instance if your schema is buried inside an FTP share), override this with a new function that can read from your endpoint.
 - `ValidateFormatKeyword` - This defines whether a schema will attempt to apply string format validation based on the value of a `format` keyword.
 This is enabled by default.
-See below for more information on string format validation.
+See above for more information on string format validation.
 - `AllowUnknownFormats` - This specifies whether the system will allow unknown string formats.
 It is enabled by default.
 If `ValidateFormatKeyword` is disabled, this option has no effect.
 There are two effect of disabling this option,
   - Validations by schemas with unknown string formats will always return invalid.
 This impacts schemas explicitly built in code.
   - If a schema with an unknown string format is deserialized (loaded from an external source), a `JsonSerializationException` will be thrown.